Skip to content

 Released-early lock tracker (RC)non2pl list, NON2PL mode marker

 CUBRID instantiates the conventions above with a single global lk_global_data, a per-transaction LK_TRAN_LOCK table, and a shared LK_ENTRY record threaded into both views (resource and transaction).
-The distinguishing choices are: (1) OID-shaped resource keys that match the on-disk record identity exactly; (2) a 12-mode vocabulary (NA…SCH-M) extending Gray’s MGL with BU, SCH-S / SCH-M, U, and NON2PL; (3) a two-API split between lock_scan (intent locks at class grain — see Source Walkthrough for the symbol; not excerpted here) and lock_object (real locks at instance grain); (4) a periodic WFG cycle scan with “most-recently-blocked” victim policy plus per-request timeout as a fallback.
+The distinguishing choices are: (1) OID-shaped resource keys that match the on-disk record identity exactly; (2) a 12-mode vocabulary (NA…SCH-M) extending Gray’s MGL with BU, SCH-S / SCH-M, U (defined in the enum and tables but never issued by any current code path), and NON2PL; (3) a two-API split between lock_scan (intent locks at class grain — a single live call site at heap-scan start; most class-grain intent locks are in fact planted by lock_object’s own MGL preparation) and lock_object (real locks at instance grain); (4) a periodic WFG cycle scan whose victim is picked by six ordered tie-breakers (lock holder in the cycle → active → no deadlock priority → fewest log records → finite timeout → youngest), plus per-request timeout as a fallback.

 A query touches the lock manager through two API surfaces, one per grain.
 The pattern is deliberate: take an intention lock at the class first, then the real lock at the row.